Setting up a cannabis shop in Prince Rupert won’t be a simple as national legalization.

 City planner Zeno Krekic presented his report to council where he states that the North Coast is “a substantial distance from the main markets for processing and in addition to our environment is not conducive to a large scale commercial cultivation.
 However, if this conclusion is incorrect, large commercial processing and/or cultivation projects can be considered in the future on their own merits.”

-His report then focuses on the smaller retail businesses that may pop up.
+His report focuses on the smaller retail businesses that may pop up.

-In B.C., non-medical cannabis will be controlled by the Liquor and Cannabis Regulation Branch (LCRB), which will oversee the monitoring and licensing of non-medicinal cannabis retail sales in the province.
+In B.C., non-medical cannabis will be controlled by the Liquor and Cannabis Regulation Branch (LCRB), which will oversee the monitoring and licencing of non-medicinal cannabis retail sales in the province.

 However, the LCRB will not issue a licence without a positive recommendation from the municipality the business wants to operate in, giving local governments control over how and where cannabis retailers can operate through their bylaws.